 The European secret to surviving the feast is an after-dinner drink, called a digestif (pronounced die-jes-teef).
 These are liquors made to help settle an over-full tummy.
 They really work.
 Many are made with a wide range of herbs and medicinal plants.
 Some are distilled liqueurs made from grapes.
 In any case, these are designed to be sipped after a heavy meal.
-They are usually strong flavored and high in alcohol.
+They are usually strongly flavored and high in alcohol.

 Grappa.
 This is a distilled liquor from Italy.
-It is made from the final pressing of the wine grapes, squeezing every last drop from skins, seeds, leaves and stems.
+It is made from the final pressing of the wine grapes, squeezing every last drop from skins, seeds, leaves, and stems.
 For many years, grappa was a back-yard cottage industry as the wineries would often give the materials away just to not have to trash them themselves.
 But since then, it has become big business.
 Grappa tastes a little like kerosene.
 It’s very strong, coming out at about 40% alcohol.
 It really does settle your stomach.

 Another Italian digestif is amaro.
 There are many varieties with a wide range of tastes, everything from sweet and syrupy to bitter and herbal.
 Each one has a different combination of herbs and plants which make up its formula.